shesek/spark-wallet/doc/tls.md

 Note that adding a user trusted certificate causes android to display a "Network may be monitored" notification.
 It can be flicked off.

-> ⚠️  NOTE: Recent android versions no longer respect user-trusted certificates for connections
-> made by apps ([#135](https://github.com/shesek/spark-wallet/issues/135)) or for allowing PWAs.
->
-> Adding a user-trusted certificate only enables access through the mobile web browser.
-> To use the native android app or the PWA, setup a CA-signed certificate (see above).